 One way to avoid the negative feelings that come with being unproductive is to plan your day.

-Use a planner or a to-do list to outline your top priorities for the day as well as other tasks you’d like to complete.
+Use a planner like this one or a to-do list to outline your top priorities for the day as well as other tasks you’d like to complete.

 If you prefer to do this at night, that’s fine!
 Just be sure to go over your plan for the day in the morning.

 Doing this will help you keep the most important tasks in mind which helps you to focus.